-Cyclothymic disorder is a mild form of bipolar disorder (manic depressive illness) in which a person has mood swings over a period of years that go from mild depression to emotional highs.
+Cyclothymic disorder is a mental disorder.
+It is a mild form of bipolar disorder (manic depressive illness), in which a person has mood swings over a period of years that go from mild depression to emotional highs.

 The causes of cyclothymic disorder are unknown.
 Major depression, bipolar disorder, and cyclothymia often occur together in families.
 This suggests that these mood disorders share similar causes.

 The diagnosis is usually based on your mood history.
-Your health care providers may order blood and urine tests to rule out medical causes of mood swings.
+Your health care provider may order blood and urine tests to rule out medical causes of mood swings.

-Some of the more commonly used mood stabilizers are:
+Some of the more commonly used mood stabilizers are lithium and antiseizure medicines.

-Some people with cyclothymia may not respond to medications as well as patients with bipolar disorder.
+Compared with bipolar disorder, some people with cyclothymia may not respond as well to medicines.

-As with other illnesses, you can ease the stress of living with cyclothymia by joining a support group whose members share common experiences and problems.
+You can ease the stress of living with cyclothymic disorder by joining a support group whose members share common experiences and problems.

-Less than half of people with cyclothymic disorder will eventually develop bipolar disorder.
-In other people, cyclothymia will continue as a chronic condition or disappear with time.
+Less than one half of people with cyclothymic disorder go on to develop bipolar disorder.
+In other people, cyclothymia continues as a chronic condition or disappears with time.

 The condition can progress to bipolar disorder.

-Call a mental health professional if you or a loved one has persistent alternating periods of depression and excitement that negatively affect work, school, or social life.
-Seek immediate help if you or a loved one is having thoughts of suicide.
+Call a mental health professional if you or a loved one has alternating periods of depression and excitement that do not go away and that affect work, school, or social life.
+Seek help right away if you or a loved one is having thoughts of suicide.

 Reviewed By: Ryan James Kimmel, MD, Medical Director of Hospital Psychiatry at the University of Washington Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.